Track your tests, symptoms, and patterns to share with your health care team using these resources.

 - Symptoms may include: chest pain or pressure, pain in your arms, back, neck or jaw, shortness of breath, numbness or weakness on one side of your body, trouble talking, headache, or dizziness

 - Thrombotic microangiopathy (TMA), including thrombotic thrombocytopenia purpura and hemolytic uremic syndrome.
 TMA is a condition involving blood clots that can happen while taking VOTRIENT.
 TMA is accompanied by a decrease in red blood cells and cells that are involved in clotting.
 TMA may harm organs, such as the brain and kidneys

 - Lung problems.
 VOTRIENT may cause lung problems that may lead to death.
 Tell your health care provider right away if you get a cough that will not go away or shortness of breath

 - Symptoms may include: headaches, seizures, lack of energy, confusion, high blood pressure, loss of speech, blindness or changes in vision, and problems thinking

 - High blood pressure (BP).
 High BP can happen with VOTRIENT, including a sudden and severe rise in blood pressure, which may be life-threatening

 - These blood pressure increases usually happen in the first several months of treatment.
 Your blood pressure should be well controlled before you start taking VOTRIENT.
 Your health care provider should begin checking your blood pressure within 1 week of you starting VOTRIENT and often during treatment to make sure that your blood pressure is well controlled

-- Have someone call your health care provider or get medical help right away for you, if you get symptoms of a severe increase in blood pressure, including: severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, seizures, or you pass out (become unconscious)
+- Have someone call your health care provider or get medical help right away for you, if you have symptoms of a severe increase in blood pressure, including severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, or seizures, or you pass out (become unconscious)